mgibbs1259/spotihue/README.md

 If you don't have Docker already installed, follow these [instructions](https://www.docker.com/products/docker-desktop/).
 Then, create a copy of .example-env file and call it .env

 ## Hue Bridge
+To find the hue bridge IP address, open your Hue app and go to settings > My Hue System > Philips Hue > i > IP-address;
+Press button on top of bridge
+Then run python main.py
+This only has to be done once
+If the app is not registered and the button is not pressed, press the button and call connect() (this only needs to be run a single time)

 ## Spotify API

+## Fast API
+uvicorn main:app --reload

 # Develop